 There are several main reasons to keep clutter; “just in case”, “past associations”, and “guilt”.
 Some feel a need for security by keeping an abundance of things around them.
 Others, have sentimental attachments to items that were given or gotten during certain relationships.
 Others feel like they cannot throw away certain gifts that relatives, loved- ones or friends got them out of committment.

 There are different kinds of clutter; common clutter, symbolic clutter, energy clutter, and emotional clutter.
 Common clutter is anything unneccessary to have.
 Things that are unused or messy.
 Symbolic clutter are items that can indirectly affect your emotions that you don’t need anymore.
-These can be dark and gloomy artwork, broken items, projects never finished, and negative and old or unused clothing, CD’s, DVD’s, etc. Energy clutter can involve what would be to some – nice items.
+These can be old and dark art work, broken items, projects never finished, and negative and old or unused clothing, CD’s, DVD’s, etc. Energy clutter can involve what would be to some – nice items.
 However, to the owner, they are pieces that are not their style or taste that they got as a gift.
 Also, photos of people that you no longer wish to interact with are an example of this.
 Mental and emotional clutter involve draining relationships and unresolved issues and tasks that keep on being put off.
 These will indirectly and eventually turn into physical clutter.

 But there is light at the end of the tunnel.
 Set a goal and liberate yourself, one step at a time.
 Set an actual time on a certain day to work on the clutter.
 Open the windows, weather depending.
 Play music that you like and drink lots of fluids.
 Have snacks available and have someone help you.
 Plan on doing something enjoyable afterwards.
 Just make that committment and once some clutter is removed, you will have more energy to work on the rest.
 Ask the most important decluttering questions; Do I love it still?, Do I need it?, Do I use it?
 Does it evoke a positive or negative response from me?